-"It hink of that father who came a long distance to receive his sight, so confident that he would see his little boy next day, for the first time in his life, that he could scarcely go to bed for talking of the joy that would be his.
+"I think of that father who came a long distance to receive his sight, so confident that he would see his little boy next day, for the first time in his life, that he could scarcely go to bed for talking of the joy that would be his.
 And I see him going home in the depths of despair as blind as ever, and darker than ever in soul.
 I think of that sweet young woman with the shortened, distorted limb, whose faith was so great, that she brought a new pair of slippers to wear back home when her foot was restored as whole as the other, who lay on that platform half an hour, and still has the deformity she had before.
 I think of that other girl who was positively told she was cured of her goitre, whose mother is now desperately trying to save her faith in God who did not remove it.
-I think of the long line of children I saw paraded across that platform for the healing of lame legs, and paralyzed arms and deaf ears and injured brains and other pitiful diseases, and not one of them gaining the slightest benefit any one could see-and then, as I think of the shattered hopes and blighted faith of hundreds like them in the days to come, I say, 'God help us! for this is the greatest tragedy that has struck this city in all its history.'"
+I think of the long line of children I saw lyzed arms and deaf ears and injured brains and other pitiful diseases. and not one of them gaining the slightest benefit any one could see -and then, as I think of the shattered hopes and blighted faith of hundreds like them in the days to come, I say, 'God help us! for this is the greatest tragedy that has struck this city in all its history.'"